 Use the new locators in ArcGIS Pro

-To add the new locator to your ArcGIS Pro project (.aprx) through the Catalog pane, under Locators, right-click Add Locator.
-You can then use any of the geocoding functionality such as What's here? (right-click in the map), the Address Inspector, the Locate tool, or the Geocode Addresses or Reverse Geocode geoprocessing tools.
+Add the new locator to your ArcGIS Pro project (.aprx) through the Catalog pane under Locators, right-clicking to Add Locator.
+You can then use any of the geocoding functionality such as What's here? (right-click on the map), the Address Inspector, the Locate tool, or the Geocode Addresses or Reverse Geocode geoprocessing tools.

 Use the new locators in ArcGIS Enterprise